Our Care Extends Beyond Our Walls

 Annual Assistive Technology Resource Fair

 Our annual Assistive Technology Resource Fair provides opportunities for hands-on exploration of assistive technology (AT) for young children to young adults.
 AT users and self-advocates, community partners, local organizations and resources feature AT to support play, literacy, gaming, mobility and communication for people at all stages of their lives.
-This community event takes place at our facility and is open to the general public.
+This community event is open to the general public and typically takes place at our facility.
+Due to the COVID-19 pandemic, it will be hosted on a virtual platform until further notice.
+View the AT Guide, a website that was created to supplement our virtual AT Resource Fair.
+For questions regarding the AT Resource Fair, please contact ATUserGroup@shrinenet.org.

 Our certified child life specialists have training in child development and are available to help reduce the stresses associated with staying in the hospital and to teach children coping skills through offering opportunities to play, learn and interact with others in an emotionally and socially safe environment.
 Play experiences help children express fears and misconceptions of hospitalization and medical procedures.
 Services include procedural support, pain management techniques, pre-operative teaching prior to surgery, group activities and education about upcoming procedures/hospital visits.
 Learn more.